 There’s a handful of restaurants by Seaburn’s seafront.
 The Stack Seaburn opened in August 2020.
 Resembling stacked sea containers and reminiscent of the Boxpark Shoreditch, it hosts several places to eat and drink.
-Among the businesses with bases there is Downey’s, one of the region’s best fish and chip shops.
+Among the businesses operating there is Downey’s, one of the region’s best fish and chip shops.

 Above the promenade, Roker Cliff Park is the location of a Victorian lighthouse that previously stood on the South Pier.
 Families are likely to enjoy visiting Roker Park (not to be confused with the city’s former stadium), which has a children’s railway.